FilipeVoges/laravel-mix/docs/build-groups.md

 4. Either calling mix.extension in a group adds to the top-level / global API or it's an error.
 Which is it?

+# TODO (about build dependencies):

+Create two special webpack builds that happen after all other builds
+1. Handles copying assets
+2. Handles manifest generation

+Use configuration names & dependencies to make these run after all other builds are complete.
+If we're going to support parallel builds in Mix v7 then we'll have to build this graph ourself.
+However, as long as there are not nested build groups (the group would just get pushed to the top-level) then the graph should only ever be two nodes deep.